niklabh/motokobook/chapter-05.md

 On the backend (Motoko), the actor receives the message.
 The system validates the signature and exposes the authenticated user via `msg.caller`.

 To demonstrate these concepts in a production context, we will architect **OpenPatron**, a decentralized content monetization platform.
 This application requires robust Identity, Tokenomics, and Subscription logic.
+Its code can be found at [https://github.com/niklabh/motokobook/tree/main/OpenPatron](https://github.com/niklabh/motokobook/tree/main/OpenPatron)

 **Code Implementation: The WhoAmI Pattern**